selamgit/segmentation_with_U-net/README.md

----
-author: Stagnant zone segmentation with U-net
+# Stagnant zone segmentation with U-net
 ---

 Originally u-net neural network architecture was built for performing semantic